 It’s also worth noting that successful campaigners are unlikely to defect to the rival platform, and any churn happening between the two is most likely a result of unsuccessful campaigners trying their luck elsewhere.

-Read this feature on Startup Grind, the global entrepreneurship community.
+Startup Grind, the global entrepreneurship community.